apify/apify-cli/README.md

 }
 ```

-### Set up environment variables in Apify app
+### Set up environment variables in Apify Console
-In [Apify app](https://my.apify.com/actors) select your actor, you can set up variables into Source tab.
+In [Apify Console](https://console.apify.com/actors) select your actor, you can set up variables into Source tab.
 After setting up variables in the app, set up `env` to `null` apify.json.
 Otherwise, variables from `apify.json` will override variables in the app.
 ```json
 {